Pain Free Pilates Exercise

 Pilates is a great way to exercise the whole body through a series of stretching and strengthening movements.

-Most healthy individuals can safely and effectively perform most of the classic mat exercises, through good instruction.
+Most healthy individuals can safely and effectively perform the classic mat exercises, through good instruction.

 But...when you have a back and/or joint condition learning how to do pain free Pilates exercises is another thing.

-Many people with low back pain, sciatic pain, stenosis, osteoporosis, and other degenerative back conditions shy away from doing Pilates exercise because they believe it will hurt them more.
+Many people with low back pains, hip pain, including sciatic pain, stenosis, osteoporosis, and other degenerative back conditions shy away from doing Pilates exercise because they believe it will hurt them more.

-The truth is Pilates helps to realign and balance the skeleton.
+The truth is Pilates, when done with proper instruction and using the fundamentals, helps to realign and balance the skeleton.

 In particular, the spine.